 - Cover with foil and bake 20 minutes.
 Remove foil and bake another 20 minutes or until cheese is bubbly.
 Garnish with chopped cilantro and serve warm.

-*Casserole may be prepped ahead, covered airtight, and frozen until ready to bake.
-Bake from frozen, changing bake time to 30 minutes covered with foil, followed by 30 minutes uncovered (or until top is bubbly)
+Casserole may be prepped ahead, covered airtight, and frozen until ready to bake.
+If baking from frozen: bake 30 minutes covered with foil, followed by 30 minutes uncovered (or until top is bubbly)